florisoft/User.Manuals/HARDWARE/PDA configuration/PDA configuration.md

 The Home screen appears when the app is ready.

-2. Press the three dots behind the name of the concerning rdp profile. (no. 2) A small menu with a few options appears.
+2. Press the three dots behind the name of the concerning rdp profile (no. 2) A small menu with a few options appears.

 ![](images/2022-07-28-14-52-54.png)